 Sprigs of Lavender

-Alternatively, you could skip the signs altogether and designate reserved seating by draping long lengths of ribbon across the saved rows.
+In true VIP fashion, you could skip the signs altogether and designate reserved seating by draping long lengths of ribbon across the saved rows.

 Designate your reserved seating by draping garlands of greenery or flowers over those chairs.
 They will easily stand out enough to communicate that they are slightly different from the rest while still adding to the overall décor of the aisle and space.